benbjurstrom/markdown-object/EXAMPLES.md

 ```

 **Rationale:**
-- Small Chapter: 100 tokens, fits alone
-- Medium Chapter: 800 tokens, fits with its H2
+- Small + Medium (with Section 1) together are 900 tokens, so they merge under the filename breadcrumb
-- Large Chapter: 1300 tokens total exceeds hardCap, must split
+- Large Chapter total (1300) exceeds hardCap, so it splits: heading alone, then Section A subtree
-  - Try to inline Section A (700 tokens): 600 + 700 = 1300 > hardCap ✗
-  - Large Chapter alone becomes one chunk (600 tokens)
-  - Recurse on Section A: 700 tokens fits under hardCap, so Section A + Subsection A1 stay together
+- Section A and Subsection A1 stay together (700 tokens < hardCap)
-  - Algorithm keeps heading and all children together when possible (doesn't split to Subsection A1 level)

 ---